KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * pipeline handle - The shader tracker discussed earlier contains this handle
 * shader module handle - The "Shader ID" (Word 1 in the record) is used to lookup the shader tracker which is then used to obtain the shader module and pipeline handles
-* instruction index - This is the SPIR-V instruction index where the invalid array access ocurred.
+* instruction index - This is the SPIR-V instruction index where the invalid array access occurred.
   It is not that useful by itself, since the user would have to use it to locate a SPIR-V instruction in a SPIR-V disassembly and somehow relate it back to the shader source code.
   But it could still be useful to some and it is easy to report.